IanMunster/EDE-Enhanced/README.md

 # EDE-Enhanced
-## Version 1.1
+## Version 2.0.0
  Ed-E Enhanced.
-With animated face, Stealth module and Improved Dialogue
+With animated face, stealth module, improved dialogue and overall QOL additions.

  ## Long Description
- I wanted a better Ed-E with more personality.......
-(WIP)
+ I wanted a better Ed-E with more personality, while also being functional when playing a stealth character.
+ This mod adds a Animated face to ED-E based on the mod by AmaccurzerO, but with a whole lot of new faces, that animate during Gameplay and Dialogue.
+ ED-E also has a stealth module, wich can only be activated if the player has 8 perception, ## science or ## repair skill.
+ Also all of ED-E's dialogue text and subtitles have been made consistent with the dialogue found in the "Lonesome Roads" DLC, giving it more personality.
+ Instead of repeatingly saying "<Makes beeping sounds>" ED-E will say stuff like "<Happy beeping>" or "<Stealthy beeping>" And ED-E have been given a fix so he no longer triggers traps.
+He is 10% small, so he can more easely fit through doors and other minor bugfixes.

 ## Requirements
 - DLC Dead Money